Triplon-mediated pairing and the superconducting gap structure in bilayer nickelates

-The ratio $N_{\beta}/N_{\alpha}$ depends on the band structure parameters, and also on the electron density $n_c$ as shown in Fig.~\ref{fig:3} (a).
-The evolution of $N_{\beta}/ N_{\alpha} $ strongly impacts the gap hierarchy, leading to large changes in $\Delta_\alpha / \Delta_\beta$ ratio, see Fig.~\ref{fig:3}(b).
-Interestingly, the larger gap emerges on the $\alpha$-sheet despite its smaller DOS at the Fermi level.
+The ratio $N_{\beta}/N_{\alpha}$ depends on the band structure parameters, and also on the electron density $n_c$ (Fig.~\ref{fig:3}).
+The evolution of $N_{\beta}/ N_{\alpha} $ strongly impacts the gap hierarchy, leading to large changes in $\Delta_\alpha / \Delta_\beta$ ratio, see Fig.~\ref{fig:3}(right).
+Remarkably, the larger gap emerges on the $\alpha$-sheet despite its smaller DOS at the Fermi level.
 This counterintuitive observation originates from the interband nature of the triplon-mediated pairing.

 According to Eq.~\eqref{eq:gap3}, anisotropy of the superconducting gap $\Delta_{\alpha \vc k}$ on the $\alpha$ band depends on the ratio $\widetilde{N}_\beta/ N_\beta$ of the ``weighted" to ``bare" density of states on the $\beta$-sheet, and vice versa.
-The $\widetilde{N}/ N$ values depend on the band filling, see Fig.~\ref{fig:4}(a).
+The $\widetilde{N}/ N$ values depend on the band filling (Fig.~\ref{fig:4}).
 We recall that the gap anisotropy is due to nonlocal Kondo coupling, represented by the $\kappa$ terms in the pairing potential $V_{\vc k\vc k'}$~\eqref{eq:V}.

-Figure ~\ref{fig:4}(b) represents the superconducting gap structure, calculated using the bands and Fermi surfaces of Fig.~\ref{fig:2}.
-While quantitative details depend on the parameters used, its basic features such as the gap hierarchy of $\Delta_\alpha > \Delta_\beta$ and large angular anisotropy are the robust properties of the model.
+Figure~\ref{fig:4}(right) shows the gap structure calculated using the bands and Fermi surfaces of Fig.~\ref{fig:2}.
+While quantitative details depend on the parameters used, the key features, such as the gap hierarchy $\Delta_\alpha > \Delta_\beta$ and the angular dependencies, are robust.
+These findings are in contrast to the predictions of conventional spin-fluctuation and $t\!-\!J$ models, which report the opposite relation $\Delta_\alpha < \Delta_\beta$ and nearly vanishing gaps at certain momenta (see, e.g., Refs.~\cite{Qiu25,Wat26}).

-Experimentally, the recent STM measurements on La$_2$PrNi$_2$O$_7$ thin films~\cite{Fan25} have resolved two distinct superconducting gaps, with the larger gap being assigned to the $\alpha$ band.
-In both Fermi surfaces, the gaps show minimum at $\theta=\pi/4$.
-Similar two-gap structure has been reported also in the bulk samples of La$_3$Ni$_2$O$_{7-\delta}$ under high-pressure~\cite{Guo25}.
-Our theoretical findings above are fully consistent with these observations.